Translational Infectious Disease Research Program

 Overview

-Antimicrobial resistance is considered by the National Foundation for Infectious Diseases to be the number one long term infectious disease problem in the U.S. Bacteria such as Pseudomonas, Klebsiella, and Acinetobacter are presently resistant to all therapy except for the polymyxins, but polymyxin resistance is now being reported as well.
-New antibiotics are not being rapidly developed.
-One approach to help combat resistance is to determine synergy with the use of two or more presently available agents but doing so would not have practical value in caring for very sick patients, unless the synergy could be determined quickly.
+The National Foundation for Infectious Diseases considers antimicrobial resistance to be the number one long term infectious disease problem in the U.S. Bacteria such as Pseudomonas, Klebsiella, and Acinetobacter are presently resistant to all therapy except for the polymyxins, but polymyxin resistance has been reported as well.
+New antibiotics are not being developed rapidly.
+One approach to help combat resistance is to determine potential synergy with the use of two or more presently available agents, but doing so would not have practical value in caring for very sick patients unless the synergy could be determined quickly.

 Contact Information